Why should I switch my cat from dry to wet food?

 In my opinion, what was important in this outcome wasn’t the urinary acidifying feature of Waltham’s formula — it was how much better the canned food fed cats fared than the poor kitties fed the dry formulation of the same food.

 Why Isn’t Dry Cat Food Being Clearly Identified as a Risk Factor for FLUTD?

 The Waltham study was published in 1999.
 The Jerusalem study was published just last year a dozen years later.
 Several other studies on the subject of feline lower urinary tract disease have been conducted in the meantime.

 And yet many in the traditional veterinary community seem unwilling to acknowledge the clear evidence that dietary moisture is incredibly important to urinary tract health in cats.

-We know how felines are designed and how they live in the wild.
+We know how felines’ renal systems work and how they live in the wild.
 And we have multiple studies showing cats with lower urinary tract disease, in particular, benefit from high moisture content diets.

 It is absolutely baffling to me why more veterinarians aren’t strongly encouraging all their cat-owning clients to transition their pets away from dry diets in the direction of food with a high moisture content.

 For example, at a veterinary internal medicine symposium in 2011, an associate professor at the UC Davis School of Veterinary Medicine presented a paper titled, Risk Factors in Feline Lower Urinary Tract Disease(*3).
 She cited both the Waltham and Jerusalem studies (and 19 others).